FurryCoders/FALocalRepo/README.md

 Once these modules are installed (suggest using `pip`) then the program can be run through the Python 3.x interpreter or built using `pyinstaller` or any other software.

 ## Troubleshooting
 The program is set up so that any unforeseen error interrupts the program after displaying the error details.
-To get more details the program can be run with the option `--debug` which will allow exceptions to raise normally.
+To get more details the program can be run with the option `--raise` which will allow exceptions to raise normally.<br>
+To get details of all operations the program can be run with '--log' or '--logv' as arguments.
+Details will be saved in a file named 'FA.log' with the format: "`YYYY-MM-DD hh:mm:ss.ssssss | OPERATION -> detail`".
+Using '--log' will only log major passages; '--logv' will log all operations to file.

 ## Appendix
 ### Unverified commits